sam-huang1223/games-with-rl/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;[May 10, 2018 - Visualizing as a Graph](#may-10-2018)

+&nbsp;&nbsp;&nbsp;&nbsp;[May 12, 2018 - Visualizing on a Graph Instead](#may-12-2018)

 ## Setup Instructions
-**Follow instructions below to allow for visualization of game environment**
+**Follow instructions below to allow for visualization of game environments**
 1. Install required package
 > pip install bokeh

 **Follow instructions below to allow for visualization of game trees**
 1. Install required package

 > pip install pydotplus

-2. Install the GraphViz backend using the installer found in the install_files folder.
-If the installation directory is not 'C:/Program Files (x86)/Graphviz2.38/bin/', then modify the GRAPHVIZ_BIN_PATH variable in config.py
+2. Download the GraphViz backend from the [GraphViz Website](https://graphviz.gitlab.io/download/).
+Install the executable found in the stable installs section

+3. If the installation directory is not 'C:/Program Files (x86)/Graphviz#.##/bin/', then modify the GRAPHVIZ_BIN_PATH variable in config.py

 ## Goals
 1. Practice implementing basic RL algorithms